 - Organization Chart: An overview of the hierarchy of your project team, roles, and responsibilities.
 If your project involves multiple teams or departments, this should cover how those teams will work together, who the stakeholders are, and who’s leading each deliverable.

 - RACI Chart: This chart helps you determine specifically who will do what for your project.
-It’s a matrix of all a project’s activities, paired with all the roles involved, including who’s Responsible (assigned to complete the work), Accountable (has yes/no/veto power), Consulted (needs to approve or contribute), and Informed (needs to know about the action or decision).
-At each intersection of activity and role, a specific person is assigned for each role.
-Get a .
+It's a matrix of all a project’s activities, paired with all the roles involved, including who's Responsible (assigned to complete the work), Accountable (has yes/no/veto power), Consulted (needs to approve or contribute), and Informed (needs to know about the action or decision).
+At each intersection of activity and role, a specific person is assigned for each role. .

 - Communications Plan & Reporting Schedule: Include details on who you’ll be communicating with, what you’ll share, how often, and in what form.

 - Procurement Plan: If you need to buy something as part of the project (software, materials, etc.) this is where you explain how you’ll research and choose a vendor and manage the contract.
 It's important to learn and implement good project procurement management strategies for this.

 - Information Management Plan: Detail how you’ll store and share project information, control documentation, and keep your project data safe.